 - Make a mini resolution.
 Who says you have to run a marathon or model your home after Martha Stewart’s?
 There’s nothing wrong with making less ambitious, but more achievable, goals like running a 5K or organizing your most out-of-control closet.

 - Be specific.
 Lots of people fail because they make resolutions that are too general or too difficult to measure.
 Examples include “get healthy” or “spend more time with my spouse.”
 Instead, vow to “Walk an extra 20 minutes every day” or “Schedule a weekly date night with my spouse.”

 - Plan, plan, plan.
 Maybe you have a big goal like “start a business.”
 If so, you’ll have more success if you plot out the many steps it takes to make it a reality.
-There are quite a few online goal tracking websites out there to help you; check out this example from WeekPlan.
-(And if you do plan to start a business, don’t forget to talk with an ERIE Agent about how insurance can protect your investment of both time and money.)
+Buy a goal-setting journal or download an app to break down your plan by month, week and day.
+(And if you do want to start that business this year, learn more about business insurance – it’s essential for protecting your investment of time and money.)

 - Find a buddy.
 A friend who shares your New Year’s resolutions can provide a massive dose of motivation.